 9. Use cold-pressed seed oils.
 Choose an oil blend containing flaxseed oil or hemp oil for salad dressings and cold uses, such as drizzling on vegetables instead of butter.
 Don’t cook with these oils as their fats are easily damaged by heat.

-10. Minimise your intake of fried food, processed food and saturated fat from meat and dairy to prevent damage to brain fats.
+10. Minimise your intake of fried food, processed food and Saturated fats should be avoided wherever possible as they increase the amount of cholesterol in the blood and increase the risk of developing heart disease…. from meat and dairy to prevent damage to brain fats.

 Further details can be found in the report Natural Mind and Memory Enhancers.